-Williamsburg is a very ethnically-diverse city.
+Williamsburg is an extremely ethnically-diverse city.
 The people who call Williamsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamsburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Williamsburg include English, Irish, Italian, and Polish.
+Important ancestries of people in Williamsburg include German, English, Irish, Italian, and Polish.

 The most common language spoken in Williamsburg is English.
 Other important languages spoken here include Spanish and Chinese.